benekastah/oppo/README.md

 ## Objectives

-  * Oppo should not reinvent the wheel.
-Sane design choices from other languages were preferred over other ideas.
-The languages that have influenced oppo the most were javascript, scheme, clojure and coffeescript (in no particular order).
-Effort was made to keep javascript ideas intact in oppo where it made sense to do so.
+  * It should be javascripty.
+Don't reinvent valid javascript concepts.
+The languages that have influenced oppo the most were javascript, scheme, clojure and coffeescript.
   * Oppo should be a very programmer-friendly language.
 It should allow the programmer to modify his or her environment.
 Functions and macros are preferred over rigid operators and keywords.
 Oppo should smooth over the not-so-sane design choices made in javascript.
 Any system macro or function should be redefinable.
   * Oppo should have strong support for compiler macros.
 Reader macros should also be possible.
 (Status: currently, reader macros are not possible with oppo.
 They won't be until oppo is self-compiling.)
   * Oppo should have a strong functional runtime.